 Vitamin D1000 to 2000 IU/day

 Please consult your oncology team for advice concerning your specific situation and dosages.
-It might make sense to be tested for deficiency in vitamin D and plan for follow up testing to determine whether your reading has reached a desirable level.
+It might make sense to be tested for vitamin D deficiency and plan for follow-up testing to determine if your reading has reached a desirable level.

 Supplements that should not be used during radiotherapy